Steam Baths

 Another good resource is the GWI Hydrothermal Guide.
 It’s aimed at commercial facilities but a home thermal suite is very similar and most of the design guidance applies.

-Unlike saunas that are frequently built incorrectly in North America and the UK, steam baths are not so bad with the two biggest errors being ceiling shape and poor ventilation.
+Unlike saunas that are frequently built incorrectly in North America and the UK, steam baths themselves are not so bad with the biggest errors being ceiling shape, poor ventilation and benches not sloped properly.
 So here are a few things to think about.

-Steam Shower Combo – Americans like to combine these because it saves some money and manufacturers push them because they just want to sell the steam generator and this makes it an easier sell, but this results in a not so good experience so I do not recommend doing this.
+Steam Shower Combo – Americans like to combine these because they think that it saves some money and manufacturers push them because they just want to sell the steam generator and this makes it an easier sell, but this results in a not so good experience so I do not recommend doing this.
+As to saving money, if you don’t use it after the first year then you’ve definitely not saved any money.

 That said, some people do enjoy a steamier shower experience which a combo provides.
 But note that this is not a steam bath experience.